 Many think they know it all or can figure it out.
 Some were a Scout as a youth and think that qualifies them to lead a den or be Scoutmaster.
 A lot of untrained people just watch and do what other, probablyÂ likewiseÂ untrained, leaders do.
 And if they do eventually go to training, their faulty knowledge of the program often conflicts with what they’re learning in class.
 They’re skeptical of these concepts that are new to them, so they reject the new and go back to the old.

 Basic training should be mandatory for all adult leaders before they begin service to youth.
 The training certificate should be required to be submitted with the adult application.
 Perhaps there should be a review by the Unit Commissioner to verify that training has been completed.
 The signature of the chartered organization representative on the application form could be below a statement like “I hereby certify that the applicant has completed basic training”.

 If, as we say, every Scout deserves a trained leader, why doesn’t the BSA make it mandatory?
-Are we admitting the care of our youth and the program we offer aren’t worth having trained leaders run it?This post Why is training still optional? first appeared on Bobwhite Blather.
+Are we admitting the care of our youth and the program we offer aren’t worth having trained leaders run it?This post first appeared on Bobwhite Blather.